dushyant03/blogness/content/about.md

  - Having a good laugh(Who does not like that!)

  I am also a guy working in the IT like many many of the people around, again nothing special.
 What does make me special are all my experiences and my journey to where I am today.

+ PS: All my blogs are me speaking with AI only formatting them for me :)